SteveRutledge/get_wp/README.md

 more focused on framework/ecosystem right now rather than content:

+summary:
+    * manage your source in a distributed fashion
+    * across multiple versions of python
+    * with frameowrk for project packaging and package dependencies
+    * and a standard unit test framework
+    * automate testing, ci and cd across multiple environments
+    * lint check for code style, likely bugs, design flaws, import order
+    * document code in-place, check for docstring standards conformance
+    * easily check depdendencies for known security vulnerabilities
+    * decorate code with type annotations, use for static and runtime type checking
+    * auto-format code on pre-commit
+    * test that docstrings match code, test that docstring examples match example output

 [git](https://git-scm.com/): source management.<br/>
 [github](https://github.com): public remote source repository.<br/>
 [pyenv](https://github.com/pyenv/pyenv): python version manager. lets you easily switch between multiple versions of Python.
 It's simple, unobtrusive, and follows the UNIX tradition of single-purpose tools that do one thing well..<br/>